Skip Navigation

 GCU Student smiling

-The Office of Diversity, Equity, and Inclusion represents our strong commitment to the mission and mercy core values of respect, integrity, justice, compassion, and service.
-Launched in January 2021, our office includes two Chief Diversity Officers (CDOs) and four committees under the Council for Diversity, Equity, and Inclusion (CDEI).
-Together, we advance DEI as part of GCU’s larger vision for a social justice that centers the dignity of the whole person.
+The Office of Diversity, Equity, Inclusion, and Belonging represents our strong commitment to the mission and mercy core values of respect, integrity, justice, compassion, and service.
+Our office includes two Chief Diversity Co-Chairs and eight subcommittees under the Council for Diversity, Equity, Inclusion, and Belonging (CDEIB).
+Together, we advance DEIB as part of GCU’s larger vision for a social justice that centers the dignity of the whole person.

-Led by the Office of Diversity, Equity and Inclusion, GCU’s DEI facilitates diversity, equity, and inclusion efforts in all university operations and within the local community.
+Led by the Office of Diversity, Equity, Inclusion, and Belonging, GCU’s DEIB facilitates diversity, equity, and inclusion efforts in all university operations and within the local community.
 Specifically, we work to:

 • Promote awareness of diversity/inclusion related issues through campus-wide programming and educational opportunities